 In addition, on November 1, 2019, NanoViricides entered into a world-wide, exclusive, sub-licensable, license to use, promote, offer for sale, import, export, sell and distribute drugs that treat VZV infections, using TheraCour's proprietary as well as patented technology and intellectual property.
 The discovery of ligands and polymer materials as well as formulations, the chemistry and chemical characterization, as well as process development and related work will be performed by TheraCour under the same compensation terms as prior agreements between the parties, with no duplication of costs allowed.
-The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A Convertible Preferred Stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase II clinical trials; and \$5,000,000 in cash upon completion of Phase III clinical trials.
+The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A Convertible Preferred Stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase I Clinical Trials; \$2,500,000 in cash upon completion of Phase III clinical trials.

 In June 2020, the Company signed a Memorandum of Understanding with TheraCour for the field of human coronavirus treatments.
 The Company has obtained a limited license for the development of nanoviricides drug candidates against coronaviruses while a final license agreement for this field is in progress.
 The Company has initiated an independent review of the field in order to form terms of the final license agreement, which are expected to be similar to those for the VZV license agreement.
+The MOU was extended until June 15, 2021 with a First Amendment on April 21, 2021, which amendment was given effect as of August 31, 2020.
+The amendment clarifies that the rights to milestone payments will remain effective even if the final agreement is signed after meeting a milestone.